michaelskyba/tunnel/README.md

 Do not start moving lines around in your deck file after starting a review.
 If you fail card 1 and thus the retry file contains card 1, there's no way tunnel will know if you suddenly swap the first and second lines of your file.
-Then, retry will have innacurate information.
+Then, retry will have inaccurate information.
 So, if you want to make modifications, finish all reviews first.